 At Compass Pools, we have been constantly innovating our products and come up with new technologies.
 Our engineers have created the way of manufacturing self-standing fibreglass pools.
 Thanks to our unique Maxi Rib technology, we can build fibreglass pools almost anywhere, taking care of sloping sites.
 Maxi Rib also assists our pool builders in creating stunning infinity pools.
 In summary: Above ground fibreglass pools are possible—read on to get more ideas and inspiration for your own pool project.

-Setting out on your pool design project is an exciting time…finally your dream is becoming a reality!
-But you are likely to have all sorts of questions to ask and choices to make before making your final decision about the design of pool which will fit your backyard beautifully and give it the ambience you crave.
+How to make the best decision about the design of pool which will fit your backyard beautifully and give it the ambience you crave?
 Read on to find out what questions you need to ask before you select your plan, and to understand what the go-to pool designs are right now.

 If you are considering an above ground pool, you are sure to have lots of questions and want to find out more.
 First off, what is an above ground pool?
 They are exactly what their name suggests: pools that sit above ground level.
 There are lots of different types of above ground pools, and you can choose shells made of different materials.
 Read this article revealing the spectrum of options you have when thinking of an above ground swimming pool.